If you have a battery system designed with backup capability, it can keep selected circuits running during a power cut.

 - Essential circuits — the battery powers your designated essential circuits, which typically include lights, Wi-Fi router, fridge/freezer, phone chargers, and other critical devices

-- Duration — how long the backup lasts depends on your battery capacity and how much power you are drawing.
-A fully charged 10 kWh battery can keep essential circuits running for many hours
+- Duration — how long the backup lasts depends on your battery capacity and how much power you are drawing

 Important considerations:

-- Not all batteries include backup — backup power (also called EPS or Emergency Power Supply) is a feature that must be designed into the system.
-We ensure this is included if backup is important to you.
+- Not all batteries include backup — backup power, also called EPS or Emergency Power Supply, must be designed into the system

 - Whole-house vs essential circuits — most domestic systems back up selected essential circuits rather than the entire home.
 We discuss which circuits matter most to you during the design stage.